Empyrean-Void/awesomewm/README.md

 Core functionality is configured in `rc.lua`, appearance is defined by a theme.

-There are two default themes:
+There are three default themes:

 - Subtle Gray (safe for work)

+- Subtle Green (sketchy)

 - Subtle Blue (not safe for work)